 As God worked through His people, the church continued to grow and in 1998 completed the addition of the sanctuary and remodeling of the church.

-St. Paul's celebrated its125th anniversary.
+St. Paul's celebrated its 132nd anniversary.
 God has kept us as a congregation gathered around Word and Sacrament.
 We preach the same thing now that we did back then, Jesus Christ crucified and risen again.